Pets Trespassing & At Large

 - If you know who owns the animal, talk to them to let him or her know about the problem.
 He or she may be willing and able to solve the issue.
 If the animal is a cat, see "Keeping Cats Out of Gardens".

-- If the owner is unwilling to retrieve his/her animal (or keep it restrained) or you don’t know who owns the animal, you have several options:
+- If the owner is unwilling to retrieve his/her animal (or keep it restrained) after your efforts to address these concerns with them directly:

 (PDF, 170KB).